topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 26FE: FF FF

-GameFlow:
+UpdateScoresAndSound:
-; Handles the game flow, the scoring, the collision detection and sound.
+; Handles the scoring, and the update of sound control HW.
 2700: 21 A2 43        LD      HL,$43A2            ; {+ram.GameOrAttract}
 2703: 7E              LD      A,(HL)              ; get it
 2704: A7              AND     A                   ; updates the zero flag